Sonfjället National Park

 The landscapes in the south of Sonfjället

-As mentioned, the most important activity in Sonfjället is hiking.
+As mentioned, the most important activity in Sonfjället National Park is hiking.
 There are numerous trails for both advanced and less experienced walkers.
 Most hiking trails start at Nyvallen in the north of Sonfjället National Park.
-Nyvallen is a small mountain farm about 14 kilometers uphill from Hedeviken.
+Nyvallen is a small mountain farm about 14 kilometers uphill from the town of Hedeviken.
 From here various hiking trails start, including the fun 1-2-hour walk for families that is doable for everyone.

 Another nice walk is the one to Lillfjället, or the small mountain.
 This walk takes about 3 hours from Nyvallen, but you have to climb and descend quite steeply so if you’re not a hiker, you will have to work hard.